Updates (January 2026 to March 2026)

 except Exception as e:

 Both modes end at the same place: a Download JavaScript dialog with a copy-ready snippet.
 For Edge, the snippet works once provisioning completes.
-For Out-of-Band, the snippet works end-to-end after your backend endpoint is in place and calls the URL to Validate Token with the API Token.
+For Out-of-Band, the snippet works end-to-end once your backend endpoint is in place, by calling the Validate Token URL with the API Token.

 If you only need the Site Key ID and not the snippet, open (⋯) → View on the configuration to copy it from the View Configuration panel.